nalgeon/sqlean/README.md

 # SQLite extensions incubator

-The incubator contains SQLite extensions which haven't yet made their way to the main extension set.
-They may be untested, poorly documented, and without a well-thought API.
+The incubator contains SQLite extensions which haven't yet made their way to the main set.
+They may be untested, poorly documented, too broad, too narrow, or without a well-thought API.
+Think of them as candidates for the standard library.

 See the [full extension list](https://github.com/nalgeon/sqlean/issues/27) and vote for your favorites!
-We'll merge the most popular ones into the main extension set.
+We'll refactor and merge popular ones into the main set.

 Meanwhile, you can download compiled incubator extensions as they are and use them if you like.